biya-abd/bk/README.md

 * **Tools used:** Termux (Android Linux Environment), THC Hydra v9.5-dev.
 * **What viewers will learn:** Viewers learn the granular breakdown of Hydra command flags, how high-speed brute-forcing exploits weak password choices, and defensive mitigations like rate limiting and strong password generation.

-* * I also made Remote Access Trojan (RAT) By only using mobile phone & Python code* : I Can't post it on YouTube▶️. 'cause i afraid of losing my YouTube channel
+* * I also made Remote Access Trojan (RAT) By only using mobile phone & Python code :
+I Can't post it on YouTube▶️. 'cause i afraid of losing my YouTube channel.

 ---

 ### 🩳 YouTube Short: Quick Cybersecurity Insights